This classic buttermilk coleslaw recipe is a creamy and refreshing side, especially a favorite during the summer.

 You want it to look moist, but not be drowning.
 After all, if you find it to be a bit too dry after sitting, you can always add a bit more mayo before you serve, but you certainly can’t take it out after you’ve added it.

-Taste for seasonings and moisture, adding more salt/pepper/garlic or mayonnaise, if needed.
+- Taste for seasonings and moisture, adding more salt/pepper/garlic or mayonnaise, if needed.
+Keep in mind the slaw will usually get moister the longer it sits.

 Looking to change things up?
 Add a bit of spice with cayenne or dose of freshness with chopped fresh herbs or green onion.